Rishikesh46/BlogBackendImageUpload/README.md

 3. node app.js to start

-4.create a file  name "uploads"
+4.create a folder name "uploads"

 #Creating a blog